alexnault/react-headings/README.md

 ### Custom component

-You can render custom headings anywhere by using either the `H` component or the `useLevel` hook.
+You can render custom headings anywhere by using either the `useLevel` hook or the `H` component.

 - With the `useLevel` hook: